at0m1k-ua/console-tetris/README.md

 - If you work on issue, tag it in your commit: `Add a class #12345`

 How to build and run
 - Option 1: build using build.sh script and run `bin/console-tetris`.
-Ensure that your system needs to have libncurses-dev to compile this app.
+Ensure that your system has libncurses-dev to compile this app.
 - Option 2: build using CMake and run `cmake-build-debug/console-tetris`.
-Ensure that your system needs to have libncurses-dev to compile this app.
+Ensure that your system has libncurses-dev to compile this app.
 - Option 3: build using Docker.
 Enter these commands in your system:
 ```git clone https://github.com/JPlay42/console-tetris.git
 cd console-tetris